w3f/Grants-Program/applications/Cere_Turnkey_Private_Blockchain_Network.md

 ## Additional Information :heavy_plus_sign:

-We're also working on [Cere Decentralized Data Cloud (DDC)](https://github.com/Cerebellum-Network/General-Grants-Program/blob/master/grants/speculative/Cere%20Decentralized%20Data%20Cloud.md) and planning for a seamless integration for the open source community.
+We're also working on Cere Decentralized Data Cloud DDC and planning for a seamless integration for the open source community.
+You can find the [link here](https://github.com/Cerebellum-Network/General-Grants-Program/blob/master/grants/speculative/Cere%20Decentralized%20Data%20Cloud.md).